JM89/crash-courses/CrashCourse-API/Lesson4/README.md

 Stop the application, remove the code simulating the exception.

 This lesson covered the unhappy path and handled exceptions.
-The next lesson will help on developing more reliable application.
+The next lesson will help on developing a more reliable application.